-Through the Internet - You may vote through the Internet by going to www.envisionreports.com/wlp and following the instructions.
+Through the Internet - You may vote through the Internet by going to www.envisionreports.com/antm and following the instructions.
 You will need to have the E-Proxy Notice, or if you received a printed copy of the proxy materials, your proxy card or voting instruction card, available when voting through the Internet.
-If you want to vote through the Internet, you must do so before 11:59 p.m., Eastern Daylight Time, on May 13, 2014.
+If you want to vote through the Internet, you must do so before 11:59 p.m., Eastern Daylight Time, on May 12, 2015.
 If you vote through the Internet, you do not need to return a proxy card.

 By Telephone - You may vote by touchtone telephone by calling (800) 652-8683.
 You will need to have your E-Proxy Notice, or if you received a printed copy of the proxy materials, your proxy card or voting instruction card, available when voting by telephone.
-If you want to vote by telephone, you must do so before 11:59 p.m., Eastern Daylight Time, on May 13, 2014.
+If you want to vote by telephone, you must do so before 11:59 p.m., Eastern Daylight Time, on May 12, 2015.
 If you vote by telephone, you do not need to return a proxy card.

 By Mail - If you are a beneficial owner, you may vote by mail by signing and dating your proxy card or voting instruction card provided by your broker, bank or nominee and mailing it in a postage-prepaid envelope.
 If you are a shareholder of record and you received a printed copy of our proxy materials, you may vote by signing and dating your proxy card or voting instruction card and mailing it in a postage-prepaid envelope.
-If you are a shareholder of record and you received a printed copy of our proxy materials, you may vote by signing and dating your proxy card or voting instruction card and mailing it in a postage-prepaid envelope.
-If you are a shareholder of record and received the E-Proxy Notice, in order to obtain a proxy card, please follow the instructions on the E-Proxy
+If you are a shareholder of record and received the E-Proxy Notice, in order to obtain a proxy card, please follow the instructions on the E-Proxy Notice.

-Notice.
 If you provide specific voting instructions, your shares will be voted as you instruct.
 If you sign and date your proxy card, but do not provide instructions, your shares will be voted:

-- FOR the election of each of our nominee directors, - FOR the ratification of the appointment of the independent registered public accounting firm for 2014, - FOR the approval of the compensation of our Named Executive Officers, and - AGAINST the shareholder proposal.
+- FOR the election of each of our nominee directors, - FOR the ratification of the appointment of the independent registered public accounting firm for 2015, - FOR the approval of the compensation of our Named Executive Officers. - As the Board has adopted a policy to eliminate our classified board structure when we are no longer contractually obligated to maintain a classified board, the Board has made no recommendation on Shareholder Proposal No. 4, and therefore, your shares will not be voted on Shareholder Proposal No. 4 and will be treated as an abstention, and - AGAINST Shareholder Proposal No. 5.